 Code of Conduct

-By becoming a member of Warp Zone, or attending or hosting any event at Warp Zone in any capacity, or any event Louisville Makes Games hosts, you agree to abide by this code of conduct, and cooperate with our facilitators who enforce it.
+By becoming a member of the Louisville Makes Games community, or attending or hosting any event at Warp Zone Louisville or for/with Louisville Makes Games in any capacity, you agree to abide by this code of conduct, and cooperate with organizers who enforce it.

 We insist that everyone who uses the space remains mindful of, and takes responsibility for, their speech and behavior.
 This includes: